 Our specially trained foot care nurses provide personal foot care and advice for clients of all ages, including people who suffer from chronic diseases like diabetes, arthritis and circulation problems.
 Care includes foot assessment, cutting and filling of toe nails, treating corns, calluses, ingrown nails and thickened nails and preventative care (health teaching) as well as referral to other health professionals.

 Chronic Non-Cancer Pain Management Program

-The Delhi Family Health Team’s CNCPMP is an interdisciplinary program designed to help individuals cope with chronic & persistent pain.
+The Norfolk Family Health Team’s CNCPMP is an interdisciplinary program designed to help individuals cope with chronic & persistent pain.
 People who most benefit from the chronic pain program, are those who have come to accept that their pain is truly chronic and cannot be cured.

 Some of the goals the CNCPMP aims for are:

 - Return to work or some other regular, meaningful activity

 - Overcome problems that occur as a result of living with pain, like anxiety, irritability, depression, sleep disturbance, stressed relationships